-Harriet Ragozin is a Manager in Keyser Marston Associates’ San Francisco office.
+Harriet Ragozin is a Manager in Keyser Marston Associates’ Berkeley office.
 She joined KMA in 2003 and has participated in affordable housing and child care nexus analyses, inclusionary housing analyses, residential and commercial real estate feasibility analyses, redevelopment tax increment projections, and market assessments

 Areas of Specialization